 Data infrastructure is important because it provides a gateway to insights for your team members.
 Based on how well your infrastructure is set up, your employees would either feel empowered with knowledge or depressed to death with .CSV exports and time consuming routine.
 Data democratization and ease of access are important here.

-A good way to start is to discuss with all your employees - what tools do they need to ensure they can get access to the data they need for their work themselves?
-Usually what works as a baseline is to store everything in SQL and provide your employees with read access.
+A good way to start is to discuss with all your employees - what tools do they need to ensure they can get access to the data they need for their work?
+What often works as a baseline is to store everything in SQL and provide your employees with read access.
 Then, add a BI tool (like Tableau, Mode, or Looker) to build charts and daily, weekly, or monthly reports.
 Start simple and expand it from there.
 If you want to explore more about proper data infrastructure - this article by Nate Kupp is a great start!

 BI tools solve for a lot of pain by helping automate data collection and hiding analytics under the hood.
 But simply acquiring these tools won’t foster a culture of data-driven decision making any more than a paint-by-numbers kit will nurture artistic ability.

 Investing in and providing employees with tools without proper introduction or onboarding seems illogical, right?
 Well, unfortunately that’s how most companies do it.

 Train your employees to not only use the basics of the tools you provide, but also how they can be leveraged to improve their day to day role, and their work in general.
 Training, courses, data hackathons – invest in your team (but make sure you do it in the right way!) and it will be returned many times over.